 Then there are the cosmetic additions that provided character and beauty from ornate iron work, intricate patterned tiling, stainless glass feature windows, to tall masonry columns and pillars and wide verandas with curved iron roofing.
 Internally there were high ceilings with elaborate plaster mouldings, ornate light fittings and carved timber architraves and features.
 Gardens often had fountains with extensive beds of perennials in formal patterns with hedges and topiary.

 Over the last 40 years many of these gorgeous old homes have been restored.
-Look to St. Vincent’s Place in Albert Park or in Carlton.
+Look to St. Vincent’s Place in Albert Park or Drummond Street in Carlton.
 The result?
 Some of the highest priced real estate in Victoria.
-Now it is the homes further out that are at risk – not from under -capitalised migrants but from fully capitalised developers.
+Now it is the homes further out that are at risk – not from under-capitalised migrants but from fully capitalised developers.
 Homes in Armidale, Hawthorn, Kew, Brighton and Essendon that would otherwise provide a pallet to create grand restorations are disappearing at a rate of knots under the developers’ wrecking ball.

 Start the process now – call Andrew Fedorowicz on 0418 341 443 and schedule a no-obligation, free consultation at your convenience.
 Or, if you prefer, simply leave your details here for a prompt reply.

 Make the very best of your superb home, your heritage property.
-It’s time that you transformed it into the ‘jewel in the crown’ of your street, your neighbourhood.
+It’s time that you transformed it into the ‘jewel in the crown’ of your street, your neighborhood.
 Return it to its former glory, yet enjoy the advantages of space and modern living.
 Best of all be sure of a genuine return on your investment.